danielzkng/danielzkng/README.md

 Hi, I'm Daniel Ng, or @danielzkng here on GitHub!
-I'm currently a rising sophomore at Carnegie Mellon University majoring in Computer Science.
+I'm currently a sophomore at Carnegie Mellon University majoring in Computer Science and pursuing a concentration in Principles of Programming Languages.

 Some interesting classes I'm currently taking: